-This morning as I was waiting for my sister Miriam to arrive to stay with my kids while I went to my doctor’s appointment, I heard Joy shriek, “Mom!
+One morning, several years ago, as I was waiting for my sister Miriam to arrive to stay with my kids while I went to my doctor’s appointment, I heard Joy shriek, “Mom!
 There’s a snake in here, a real one.
 It’s moving!”
 That didn’t get much reaction from me, but the other kids went running.

 “It’s true.
 It is a snake.
 It is!” yelled Faith.

 With purse on my arm and book in hand I walked into our dining room.
 Sure enough, there under the chair was a real, live snake.
 It was just a little black one about twelve inches long, a baby for sure.
 I didn’t think it was poisonous, though I don’t really know much about snakes.
 As I was pondering what to do, I saw my sister’s red car drive up.
-As she walked up the sidewalk, I threw open the door, thanked her for coming and said, “I hope you don’t mind snakes because there is one in the dining room,” and left for my doctor’s appointment!
+As she walked up the sidewalk, I threw open the door, thanked her for coming, and said, “I hope you don’t mind snakes because there is one in the dining room.”
+Then I left for my doctor’s appointment!
 I thought it was pretty funny, but I wondered if my sister did.

 When I arrived back home, the first thing I wanted to know was what had happened about the snake.
 She told a hilarious tale of sweeping it into a dust pan and trying to get it outside with five very interested, but not so helpful children.
 Oh how I laughed.
 This reminded both of us of another snake encounter.

 I had to wonder to myself, “You know…where there are baby snakes, there have got to be…” No, no, no!
 Thankfully, I never did see any more snakes in the house.